• Skip to primary navigation

 It's baked in the oven until the crust is golden brown and the filling is set.

-This creates a delightful texture combination.
+This creates a nice texture combination.

 Egg bake is different.
 It has no pastry crust.